5 Americans freed from prison in Iran land on U.S. soil

 To secure their freedom, the Biden administration agreed to give Tehran access to $6 billion in frozen oil revenues, as well as freeing five people who were being held in U.S. custody.

-That group includes Iranian nationals who were living in the U.S. legally when they were arrested; most of the cases centered on the illegal export of sensitive technology or information to Iran.
+The group freed by the U.S. includes Iranian nationals or dual citizens who were living in the U.S. legally when they were arrested; most of their cases centered on the illegal export of sensitive technology or information to Iran.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.